ksmit323/funding-rate-arbitrage/README.md

 ## Acknowledgements

-I would like to thank the organizers of the Encode Scaling Web3 Hackathon for providing this opportunity to explore the fascinating world of decentralized finance and perpetual futures markets.
+I would like to thank the organizers of the Encode Scaling Web3 Hackathon for providing this opportunity to explore the fascinating world of perpetual futures markets.